 Description of the Request:

-A design engineering firm in Ann Arbor, Michigan contacted Polymer Technologies, Inc. (PTI) to report they needed help designing thermal energy management insulation materials for the army's Family of Multipurpose Tactical Vehicles (FMTV trucks).
+A design engineering firm in Ann Arbor, Michigan contacted Polymer Technologies, Inc. (PTI) to report they needed help designing thermal energy management insulation materials for the army's Family of Medium Tactical Vehicles (FMTV trucks).
 Soldiers deployed to Afghanistan were becoming ill from the heat inside the vehicles.
 This was due to the lack of insulation materials in the all metal cabs.

 Insulation Material Solution:

 Following initial thermal energy management testing, it was determined the heat of the cab was radiant energy from the sun that was penetrating the roof of the cab and not excess engine heat as had been suspected.

 In commercial truck cabs, interior trim panels made from foams or fibrous composites are common thermal and acoustical insulation treatments.
 However, military trucks lack the space for bulkhead liners and the durability challenges far exceed that of commercial vehicles.
 The FMTV cabs

 carried other major design challenges.
 No holes could be tapped into the metal structure of the cab due to concerns for rust - a serious problem in all military vehicles.
 Additionally, any treatment